 You can, however, drop off money, clothes, hygiene items, or hard candy for clients any day of the week, 24 hours a day.
 The Shift Monitor on duty will label the items with the client's name and provide you with a receipt, when requested.

 Family Orientation is provided upon request.
 Family members and friends may sign up by calling the front service desk and requesting an orientation session.

 Second Chance Program

 The Mariners Inn Second Chance Program was developed in 2010 as a response to the needs of our clients.
 The Second Chance Program gives clients who relapse while in treatment a chance to continue in treatment, enter a more intensive phase of treatment aimed to meet the individual needs of relapse-prone clients, and provide them with the support they need to address the roots of their continued drug use.
-Clients are assisted with developing an individualized relapse prevention plan, are assigned more intensive groups including a peer support and art therapy group, and are assigned a Peer Coach to help them navigate the triggers that led to relapse.
+Clients are assisted with developing an individualized recovery enhancement and relapse prevention plan, are assigned more intensive groups including a peer support and art therapy group, and are assigned a Peer Coach to help them navigate the triggers that led to relapse.